Cervator/Cervator.github.io/_posts/2020-12-26-3rd-day-of-Xmas.md

 ### Separated engine sub-systems

 Sometimes large batches of really cool and awesome code just appear as if out of nowhere.
-That was the case when DarkWeird recently started churning out engine-subsystems as a new "item" type in the engine repo.
+That was the case [when DarkWeird recently started churning out engine-subsystems](https://github.com/MovingBlocks/Terasology/pulls?q=is%3Apr+subsystem+author%3ADarkWeird) as a new "item" type in the engine repo.
 This follows [a similar suggestion from 2017](https://forum.terasology.org/threads/architecture-discussion-for-v3-engine-split-engine-libs.1897/#post-15190) (great minds think alike?) which I think didn't make it past the design stage originally due to lower priority (again, no content relation - although a potentially vast improvement to overall code quality).

 In short moving the sub-systems from being _sub-packages_ to their own sub-project item akin to modules, but all still embedded in the engine repo, allows for benefits mentioned in that thread like improved API surfaces, smaller code sets to write tests for, better encapsulation, and so on.
+It also helps address a move away from `CoreRegistry`

 Exactly where this will go and how fast is still to be seen, but I'm thrilled it is happening, and it helps feed into some other long term desired improvements and some further ideas :-)